Manjil-sharma/Microsoft-Azure-Fundamentals/README.md

 Azure Cosmos DB supports various data models, including document, key-value, graph, and column-family.
 It also provides multiple APIs, such as SQL, MongoDB, Cassandra, Gremlin, and Azure Table, allowing developers to access and manipulate data in their preferred programming language.<br>

+Cosmos DB is designed for high performance and low latency, with data replication across multiple Azure regions and automatic failover in the event of a region-wide outage.
+It also provides features like configurable consistency levels, which allow developers to trade off between strong consistency and high availability, depending on their application requirements.<br>

+### Azure SQL Database

+Azure SQL Database is a fully managed relational database service provided by Microsoft on its Azure cloud computing platform.
+It is based on Microsoft SQL Server, and provides a range of features for managing, storing, and querying relational data in the cloud.<br>

+Azure SQL Database is designed to be highly scalable and available, with built-in high availability and disaster recovery features.
+It can be used for a wide range of database workloads, from small single-database applications to large, complex enterprise applications.
+The service supports the full range of SQL Server features, including Transact-SQL, stored procedures, and triggers.<br>

+Azure SQL Database offers several pricing tiers, each with different levels of performance, features, and storage capacity.
+It also offers the ability to scale up or down based on application needs, allowing developers to dynamically adjust the resources allocated to their databases as demand changes.<br>